vijai-veerapandian/vijai-veerapandian/README.md

 - **CV (PDF – View Online):** [📄 View my CV](./Vijai_IT_Devops_10+years_CV_v1.6.pdf)
 - **CV (DOCX – Download):** [⬇️ Download Word CV](./Vijai_IT_Devops_10+years_CV_v1.6.docx)

-> “Do it, Do it, Do it, all the way! - Charles Bukowski”
+> “Do it, Do it, all the way! - Charles Bukowski”